 Transitive verbs take a single object complement.
-This complement may be a noun (direct object), a prepositional phrase, a finite complement etc. Eat and find are transitive in 8a. and 8b. respectively.
+This complement may be a noun (direct object), a prepositional phrase, a finite complement, etc. Eat and find are transitive in 8a. and 8b. respectively.
 Ditransitive verbs have more than one object complement.
 Give and lower are ditransitive in 9a. and 9b. respectively.
-The verb-phrase complement of linking verbs is in an intensive relation to the subject of the verb.
+The verb-phrase complement of linking verbs is one that reidentifies the subject of the verb.
 Become is linking in 10.
-In complex-transitive verbs there are two verb-phrase complements in an intensive relationship.
-This intensive relationship includes the predication relationship shown in 11a. and 11b. as well as the relationship of identity found in 11c.
+In complex-transitive verbs there are two verb-phrase complements, which may be in a predication relationship, shown in 11a. and 11b., or an identity relationship, found in 11c.

 8a.
 He ate the cake.

 8b.
 He found that I had eaten.

 9a.
 John gave Mary the book.

 9b.
 John lowered the price to \$5.00

 10. John became king.

 11a.
 We painted the house purple.

 11b.
 I wanted him to leave.

 11c.
 They elected him president.